Deltares/hydromt/docs/user_guide/model_clip.rst

     :ref:`plugin<plugins>` for more information on whether the clip method is available.

 The ``clip`` method allows to clip a subregion from a model, including all static maps, static geometries and forcing data.
-The :ref:`region <cli_region>` argument follows the same syntax as in the :ref:`build method <cli_build>`.
+The :ref:`region <region>` argument follows the same syntax as in the :ref:`build method <cli_build>`.

 After activating the HydroMT python environment, the HydroMT ``clip`` method can be run from the command line.